loopbio/imgstore/README.md

 writing mp4s.
 Loopbio provides [reliable conda OpenCV builds](http://blog.loopbio.com/conda-packages.html) in our conda channel, and we recommend using these.

+Once you have a conda environment with a recent and reliable OpenCV build, you can install IMGStore from pip

 `$ pip install imgstore`

 After installing imgstore from any location, you should check it's tests pass to guarantee that